psf/requests/docs/user/advanced.rst

         "http": "http://user:pass@10.10.1.10:3128/",
     }

-Note that proxy URLs must include the scheme.
+The default scheme for proxy URLs is 'http'.

 Compliance
 ----------